 The Government of the Republic establishes the conditions of and procedure for using the boarding school facilities support specified in subsection 5 of § 82 of this Act and the division of the support between owners of schools starting from the budget of 2011.
-The conditions of and procedure for application, distribution and use of the boarding school facilities support, the forms of applications and reports and the division of the support between school owners established by the minister responsible for the field on the basis of subsection 3^2 of § 44 of the Basic Schools and Upper Secondary Schools Act (RT I 1993, 63, 892; 2010, 22, 108) in force before the entry into force of this Act remains in force until 31 December 2010.
+The conditions of and procedure for application, distribution and use of the boarding school facilities support, the forms of applications and reports and the division of the support between school owners established by the Minister of Education and Research on the basis of subsection 32 of § 44 of the Basic Schools and Upper Secondary Schools Act (RT I 1993, 63, 892; 2010, 22, 108) in force before the entry into force of this Act remains in force until 31 December 2010.